apollo-business-automation/ibm-cp4ba-demo-deployment/README.md

 ## Pre-requisites
 1) OpenShift cluster sized according with the system requirements: https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/21.0.x?topic=installation-system-requirements.
 1) Software entitlement key available at https://myibm.ibm.com/products-services/containerlibrary
-1) Red Hat (RHEL), CentOS, or macOS to run the installation scripts.
+1) Your own Red Hat (RHEL), CentOS, or macOS to run the installation scripts.
 The scripts will be communication with your OpenShift cluster using OpenShift CLI (oc), resp. kubectl.
 Detailed instructions are available at https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/21.0.x?topic=deployments-preparing-demo-deployment.

 > The hardware requirements at the link above may look pretty large for demo deployment.
 In our case we are using OpenShift cluster with 5 nodes running in combined mode as both master and worker.
 Each with 16 CPU cores, 32 GB RAM and 24 GB disk space.
 All the resources are far from being heavily utilized.
 But - only the official system requirements should be respected.